tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### Instructor Notes

-* Slack out the [Alpaca Installation Guide](../Supplemental/AlpacaMarkets_Installation-Guide.md) and the [Postman Installation Guide](../Supplemental/PostmanInstallGuide.md).
+* Slack out the [Alpaca and Quandl Installation Guide](../Supplemental/AlpacaMarkets_Installation-Guide.md) and the [Postman Installation Guide](../Supplemental/PostmanInstallGuide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 This should help catch installation issues outside of class time.

 * Students should honestly evaluate their partners' performance as well as their own performance via the [grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx).